Herbert C. Hoover (1874-1964)

 After the Presidency

 Hoover never changed his views.
 He was extreemly embittered with his electoral defeat in 1932.
-In the 1930's he became a vocal critic of FDR's New Deal, warning against tendencies toward statism.
-Even more disastorously for his reputation, he joined the isolationists and argued against President Roosevelt's efforts to aid the Allies seeing it as drawing America into World War II.
+In the 1930s he became a vocal critic of FDR's New Deal, warning against tendencies toward statism.
+Even more disastorously for his reputation, he joined the isolationists and argued against President Roosevelt's efforts to aid the Allies against NAZI Germany, seeing it as drawing America into another World War.
 He seems to have not seen the danger that the mortal danger that NAZIs posed for America and the inevitability that America would have to eventually fight them.
 President Truman in 1947 appointed Hoover to a commission, which elected him chairman, to reorganize the Executive Departments.
 He was appointed chairman of a similar commission by President Eisenhower in 1953.
 Many economies resulted from both commissions' recommendations.
 Hoover published a ponderous three volume memoir (1951).
 Much of it was a critique of the New Deal.
-Even more diffivult to explain, however, was his support of isolationsism when World war II broke out in Europe.
-Over the years, Hoover wrote many articles and books, one of which he was working on when he died at 90 in New York City on October 20, 1964.
+Even more difficult to explain, however, was his support of isolationsism when World war II broke out in Europe.
+Over the years, Hoover wrote many articles and books, one of which he was working on when he died at age 90 in New York City (October 20, 1964).
 Politically the Hoover Administration was a watershed in American politics.
 Since the Civil War the United States was an essentially Republican country.
 After the Hoover administration, America with the rise of organized labor would be a largely Democratic nation until the Regan Revolution of the 1980s.

 Lou Henry Hoover (1874-1944)